 The Foundation – Center for Contemporary Arts

-The Foundation – Center for Contemporary Arts (former Soros Center for Contemporary Arts), operating in Slovakia since 1993 was established in the frame of the network of Open Society Foundations in East Europe.
-F-CCA has been working for 23 years already, supporting the expansion of contemporary arts, specifically of visual arts, through its activities following the ”open society” philosophy.
+The Foundation – Center for Contemporary Arts operating in Slovakia since 1993 was established in the frame of the network of Open Society Foundations in East Europe.
+F-CCA has been working for 25 years already, supporting the expansion of contemporary arts, specifically of visual arts, through its activities following the ”open society” philosophy.
 In Slovakia, the Foundation played a key role in promoting contemporary artistic creations and setting up new trends and initiatives.

 F-CCA has been active in providing grants, presenting art works, documenting Slovak creations and organizing educational programs.
 Answering to the needs of the field, the Foundation slowly changed its role as donor institution to be more active by organizing different educational activities and trainings, which were intended to art managers, administrators, students of high schools and universities and to young professional artists and theoreticians.
 More recently the foundation worked to rise awareness about contemporary art among the general public and run own innovative events, like BLAF festival.